grip-on-software/data-gathering/README.md

 - `controller/exporter_daemon.py` and `controller/export.sh`: Internal daemon
   for handling agent's collected data to import into the database.

+Other files in the repository are mostly used for build process and validation of, e.g., code style and output file formats (the `schema/` directory).

 ## Docker

 The data gathering scripts can be run on a centralized machine with the